c-blake/lc/README.md

 those from a listing.
 (Unique prefixes being adequate may mean a longer string if you define other file kinds with names starting with "dot".)
-I usually have a shell alias that does the `-xdot` and a related alias ending with an "a" that doesn't.
-That mimicks `ls` usage without spaces and '-'s to enter.
-If the listing is well organized, seeing dot files by default may be considered as much a feature as a bug, but including everything seems the sensible default to me.
+I usually have a shell alias that does the `-xdot` and a related alias ending with an "a" that does not.
+That mimics `ls` usage, but without spaces and '-'s to enter.
+If the listing is well organized, seeing dot files by default may be considered as much a feature as a bug.
+Including everything by default lets "dot" be user-defined.
-You can also do `-idot` to see *only* the dot files (or any other user/system defined file kind).
+You can also do `-idot` to see *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.  `lc -r0 -idir -iodd` can often be illuminating on very aged file trees.

 Multi-level sorting and format string are similar ideas to other tools like the Linux `ps` or `stat -c` or `find -printf`.
 Sorting by file kind is possible and "kind orders" are user-configurable.
 Between that and more multi-dimensionality you can filter and group almost any way that makes sense, and none of that needs any changing of `lc` proper - just your configuration.
-Less can be more with well thought out factoring.  `lc` is almost an `ls`-Construction toolkit.
+Less can be more with well thought out factoring.  `lc` is almost an "`ls`-Construction toolkit".

 Because of all that flexibility, `lc` has a built in style/aliasing system.
 This lets you name canned queries & reports and refer to them, like `lc -sl`.